 We know the importance of creating and maintaining a broad social network.
 UVA Entertainment Club of Los Angeles networks all alumni throughout every aspect of the entertainment business at any stage of their career.

 We look forward to getting to know all of you!

-UVA Entertainment Club of Los Angeles (UVAELA) cultivates a strong community of professionals seeking to support, collaborate, socialize, and network with other UVA alumni in the entertainment business.
+UVA Entertainment Club of Los Angeles (UVAELA) cultivates a strong community of professionals seeking to support, collaborate, socialize, and network with other UVA alumni, parents and friends in the entertainment business.

 Who We Are

-UVAELA is a closely networked alumni group that seeks to establish meaningful relationships and mutual support among UVA alumni working in the entertainment industry.
+UVAELA is a closely networked group that seeks to establish meaningful relationships and mutual support among UVA alumni and parents working in the entertainment industry.